InTheBottle/BottleRim/README.md

 - Delete the SKSE folder generated in the overwrite of mo2 (if it exists)
 - Disable ALL mods in the current Community Shaders separator and ENABLE all mods in the separator for the version of CS you want to use
 - Enable only ONE of the post processing presets.

 These steps are crucial if you are using the test build for post processing, it will 100% not work properly if you ignore these steps.

+## Keep in mind, it is an unreleased TEST build of community shaders.
+Expect jank and things to look off sometimes, it happens.
 ---

 ## Playing the Game